Reference Guide

 pgmonkey pgconfig create Create a new PostgreSQL configuration template. pgmonkey pgconfig create --connconfig config.yaml

-pgmonkey pgconfig test Test a database connection using a configuration file. pgmonkey pgconfig test --connconfig config.yaml
+pgmonkey pgconfig test Test a database connection.
+Add --resolve-env to resolve ${VAR} and from_env/from_file references. pgmonkey pgconfig test --connconfig config.yaml --connection-type pool --resolve-env

-pgmonkey pgserverconfig Generate PostgreSQL server configuration recommendations. pgmonkey pgserverconfig --connconfig config.yaml
+pgmonkey pgserverconfig Generate server configuration recommendations. pgmonkey pgserverconfig --filepath config.yaml

-pgmonkey pgimport Import data from a CSV or text file into a specified PostgreSQL table. pgmonkey pgimport --table public.my_table --connconfig config.yaml --import_file /path/to/data.csv
+pgmonkey pgimport Import CSV data into a PostgreSQL table. pgmonkey pgimport --table public.my_table --connconfig config.yaml --import_file data.csv

-pgmonkey pgexport Export data from a specified PostgreSQL table into a CSV file. pgmonkey pgexport --table public.my_table --connconfig config.yaml --export_file /path/to/output.csv
+pgmonkey pgexport Export a PostgreSQL table to CSV. pgmonkey pgexport --table public.my_table --connconfig config.yaml --export_file output.csv

 YAML Configuration Options